Skip to content

 In case of emergency: Patients with a medical emergency who require an ambulance should call 911.
 Those who feel they have a serious or urgent medical problem should proceed to their nearest emergency department.
 If you are unsure if you should go to the emergency department, please call the 811 HealthLine.

-Please note that all other listed locations are scheduled to provide Virtual ER services, which remain unchanged:
+Please note that all other listed locations are scheduled to provide Virtual ER services.

 A.M.
 Guy Memorial Health Centre, Buchans